-(21) (19) "Patient" shall mean:

-- (a) A person who is Medicaid eligible in Georgia; - (b) A person who is without health or dental insurance; - (c) A person who has health or dental insurance that does not cover the injury, illness, or condition for which treatment is sought and whose family income does not exceed 200 percent of the federal poverty level as defined annually by the Federal Office of Management and Budget; or - (d) Any client or beneficiary of A person who is a client of DCH the Department or the Department of Human Resources (DHR) who voluntarily chooses to participate in a Program offered or approved by the Department DCH or the Department of Human Resources DHR and meets the Program eligibility guidelines of the department or the Department of Human Resources either agency whose family income does not exceed 200 percent of the federal poverty level as defined annually by the federal Office of Management and Budget. - (22) (20) "Referral" shall mean a request from the Department or a Volunteer for a Health Care Provider to evaluate and/or treat a Patient that has been deemed eligible to participate in the Program. - (23) (21) "Regional Volunteer Coordinator" shall mean an individual assigned to a specific region in the state of Georgia responsible for certain administrative and supervisory duties specifically related to the operations of the Program. - (24) (22) "Self-declaration" shall mean a statement of income, expenses, and family size made by the individual applying for the Program.
+- (19) "Patient" shall mean: - (a) A person who is Medicaid eligible in Georgia; - (b) A person who is without health or dental insurance;

+- (c) A person who has health or dental insurance that does not cover the injury, illness, or condition for which treatment is sought and whose family income does not exceed 200 percent of the federal poverty level as defined annually by the Federal Office of Management and Budget; or - (d) A person who is a client of DCH or the Department of Human Resources (DHR) who voluntarily chooses to participate in a program offered or approved by DCH or DHR and meets the eligibility guidelines of either agency.

+(20) "Referral" shall mean a request from the Department or a Volunteer for a Health Care Provider to evaluate and/or treat a Patient that has been deemed eligible to participate in the Program.

+(21) "Regional Volunteer Coordinator" shall mean an individual assigned to a specific region in the state of Georgia responsible for certain administrative and supervisory duties specifically related to the operations of the Program.

+(22) "Self-declaration" shall mean a statement of income, expenses, and family size made by the individual applying for the Program.
 Self-declaration does not include any documentation other than the signature of the person making the statement.
-The self-declaration statement shall include a signed acknowledgement that the statement is true at the time it is made and that the person making the statement understands that the Department may verify the statement. - (25) (23) "Verification" shall mean to confirm the accuracy of information through sources other than the self-declaratory statement of the individual originally supplying the information.
+The self-declaration statement shall include a signed acknowledgement that the statement is true at the time it is made and that the person making the statement understands that the Department may verify the statement.

+(23) "Verification" shall mean to confirm the accuracy of information through sources other than the self-declaratory statement of the individual originally supplying the information.
 Verification may be by telephone, in written form, or by face-to-face contact.
 Verification does not require written documentation to confirm an applicant's statement.
-Examples of verification include, but are not limited to: - (a) A statement from a state or federal agency which attests to the applicant's financial status; - (b) A statement from the applicant's or family member's employer; - (c) Pay stubs for four (4) consecutive weeks; or - (d) A statement from a source providing unearned income to the applicant or family unit.
+Examples of verification include, but are not limited to:

+- (a) A statement from a state or federal agency which attests to the applicant's financial status; - (b) A statement from the applicant's or family member's employer; - (c) Pay stubs for four (4) consecutive weeks; or - (d) A statement from a source providing unearned income to the applicant or family unit.

-(26) (24) "Volunteer" shall means any person who, of his or her own free will, provides goods or services and in support of or in assistance to the Health Care Provider Program of Health Care Services provided to any governmental contractor, provides goods or clerical services, computer services, or administrative support services with no or without monetary or material compensation.
-This term shall not include a health care provider.
+(24) "Volunteer" shall mean any person who, of his or her own free will, provides goods or services in support of or in assistance to the Health Care Provider without monetary compensation.